debium/www/README.md

 #Changes to site?
 Suggestions?
 Just click the button in the top right are labeled "Fork", make your changes, implement your ideas, and give me a pull request.
 Piece of cake.
 Please be aware that your changes are MIT License if you commit them to this repo.

+# About the GitBook.
+My GitBook, also called www, is hosted in this repository.
+It's about my experiences with online tools like git and Bitcoin, how they're causing a revolutioj, and why you should be a part of it.
 # The MIT License (MIT)
 Copyright (c) 2015 Individual Contributors